esther-poniatowski/Massi2022/README.md

   - It aready contains most of the data files required to plot the figures from the Jupyter notebooks.
 Files' formats are either `.csv` (for dataframes) or `.pickle` (for dictionaries, arrays, lists).
   - The sub-folder `Data_indiv/` specifically contains detailed data for 100 individual artificial agents.
 - [ ] The folder `Figures/` is the location where generated figures can be saved.
 It already contains the file `map1.pgm` necessary to plot one type of figure, representing the environment.
+- [ ] Three `.txt` files contain the transition matrices which define the properties of the environment.

 ### Modules